EBiCS/EBiCS_motor_FOC/README.md

 Fork of EBiCS firmware for Lishui devices.
 Ported to Xaiomi M365 controller.
+Use JST PA series 2mm pitch for the connectors. (need to be confirmed)

 Note:  This is WiP, use at your own risk.